All posts

 Group villas

-Getting Around
+Getting around

-Within Portimão:
+Within Portimao:

 Most of the festival action is walkable from Praia Da Rocha.
 The festival site, the beach clubs, and the main restaurant strips are all within a 15-minute walk.

-Taxis and Rideshares:
+Taxis and rideshares:

 Bolt and Uber operate in the Algarve.
 Taxis are plentiful but get booked out in the small hours after the festival.
 Pre-arrange or book in advance if you're staying further out.